Samir-Mulla/Educational-website/README.md

 The mobile view optimizes the website for smaller screens, focusing on essential navigation and content.
 This ensures that users on smartphones can still enjoy a seamless browsing experience, accessing key sections with ease and convenience.

-These screenshots illustrate the adaptive nature of our website's design, ensuring a consistent and high-quality user experience across all devices.
-For a detailed view of specific sections, please refer to the individual screenshots below: